What is a broadband router?

 It’s recommended that when setting up a new router for the first time you change the default admin login password to prevent casual unauthorised access.
 If you have any problems with the router configuration it can always be reset to factory default using the reset switch.
 For further help with configuring your router, read our guide to router security.

 Which router is best?
 Should I upgrade my router?

-On the most basic level a router should provide you with an internet connection and share that connection with other computers and devices in your home.
+On the most basic level a router should provide you with an internet connection and share that connection with other computers and devices in your home, while offering a basic level of security.
 This is all many home users will ever need so the router supplied with your broadband deal should be sufficient.

 But you might want to upgrade if: